GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 In this Chapter, we are going to try to explain the relationship between the RGB, CMYK, and HSV color systems so as to (hopefully) make them more intuitive.
-GMT allows users to specify colors in CPT files in either of these three systems.
-Interpolation between colors is performed in either RGB or HSV, depending on the specification in the CPT file.
+GMT allows users to specify colors in CPTs in either of these three systems.
+Interpolation between colors is performed in either RGB or HSV, depending on the specification in the CPT.
 Below, we will explain why this all matters.

 RGB color system
 ----------------